Medical device legislation demands increased supervision of software

 Greater demands on the software manufacturer

 When a product ends up in a high-risk class, the legislation increases the requirement for documentation and quality assurance.

 In order to sell software in Class I the software manufacturer (often the same as the developer) must apply for authorisation with the Danish Medicines Agency.
 It is expected that the developer can produce technical documentation in relation to the applicable standards, including a risk assessment, test of the software, and evidence that the software can be used for the intended purpose.

 Software in the high-risk classes is subject to certification via a Notified Body, who reviews all the documentation regarding the software and checks whether the company has implemented a system for quality control and quality assurance in accordance with ISO 13485.
 The Notified Body will visit the company to check whether the quality system’s processes are being followed in practice.

 Additional demands are placed on Class III products, especially in regard to supplying evidence that the software is secure and clinically effective, and this information will be published and also updated at least once a year.
-More importantly, according to the wording of the new regulation, a clinical trial will almost always be required for new Class III products.
+More importantly, according to the wording of the regulation, a clinical trial will almost always be required for Class III products.
 Clinical trials are time consuming and it will therefore take longer to get the software onto the market.
 By comparison, clinical evidence for Class I software can often be based on standard protocols and references to specialist literature.

-However, apps that may remain in Class I after the new regulation cannot relax completely.
+However, apps that may remain in Class I after the regulation cannot relax completely.
 Class I products must be updated to follow the regulation by May 2020 at the latest.
 One of the biggest changes is that all manufacturers must now implement a quality management system consisting of processes and tools to ensure product quality and avoid errors, for example in the R&D phase.
 Users of health apps have good reason to be please about this.

 Check the CE mark